Those who want to know how to travel full-time need to ground their expectations. Trust us; we’ve been there!

 This is probably one of the most important tips on this list.
 If you’re looking to extend every dollar, select destinations that are easy on the pocket – and even then, travel on a tight budget.

-To extend her earnings, globetrotter Alex Reynolds travels through South Asian countries like Bangladesh, India, Pakistan, and Nepal which she considers manageable to visit on $15 per day.
+To extend her earnings, globetrotter Alex Reynolds travels through South Asian countries like Bangladesh, India, Pakistan, and Nepal, which she considers manageable to visit for $15 per day.